-An individual with a complaint is first encouraged to discuss it with the appropriate employee or building administrator with the objective of resolving the matter promptly and informally.
-If the complaint can't be resolved within (fifteen)15 school days of the incident that generated the complaint, then the complainant may file a written complaint as outlined in Level 2.
+An individual with a complaint should discuss it with the appropriate employee or building administrator with the objective of resolving the matter promptly and informally.
+If the complaint can't be resolved within (thirty) 30 school days of the completion of the informal process, then the complainant may file a written complaint as outlined in Level 2.
+An exception is that a complaint of sexual harassment should be discussed directly with an administrator not involved in the alleged harassment.